manokimbr/patchboard/README.md

 # 🩹 Patchboard

-> Frontend boilerplate aligned with the Automox stack — Vue 3 + Vite + TypeScript + Cypress — with an extra layer of **Awareness-Driven Development (ADD)** to keep the codebase introspective and maintainable.
+> Frontend boilerplate core stack — Vue 3 + Vite + TypeScript + Cypress — with an extra layer of **Awareness-Driven Development (ADD)** to keep the codebase introspective and maintainable.

 ---